jkratz55/spring-mediatR/README.md

 * Java 8 +
 * Spring Framework 5 / Spring Boot 2*

-*While Spring MediatR may work on older versions of Spring I have not verified or used it on older versions of Spring.*
+*While Spring MediatR may work on older versions of Spring I have not verified nor tested it with previous versions.*

 ## Getting Started

-At this time the package is only available in jCenter but will eventually be published to Maven Central as well.
+The published artifacts for Spring MediatR are hosted on Bintray.
+In order to use Spring MediatR you will need to add jcenter repository.

 ### Gradle